 This is a list of new slot sites for UK players in 2019.
 For a full list check out our UK Slot Sites page.
-The sites on this page have all launched in the last 12 months and are licensed by the UK Gambling Commission.
+The sites here have all launched in the last 12 months and are licensed by the UK Gambling Commission.

 There is something here for everyone, from beginners to seasoned slot players.
 All the sites on this page offer a welcome package of some kind, including extra spins and deposit bonuses.
 Look out for the new slot sites no deposit required – these are ones that let you try before you buy!
 You can read more about the welcome offers, and every other feature of each brand, including game suppliers, customer support, promotions and licensing, in our slot site reviews.
 Or, to sign up right away and start playing, just click the button to Get Bonus.

 A Guide To The Best New Slot Sites UK for 2019

 There are lots of casinos to choose from in the UK, including a spectacular array of new online slot sites.
 To help you find your way around, here is a player’s guide and some answers to the most important questions for new players.

 Best New Slot Sites With a Free Sign Up Bonus